AutoResearch/autora/docs/contribute/modules/index.md

 ### Create a new branch of the parent package

 Once you've successfully installed the parent package in development mode, you can begin the process of adding your contribution by creating a new branch off of the `main` branch.
 You should name your branch according to the name of your contribution.
 In the example we're using here, the branch would be called `feat/contributor-theorist`.
+After creating your branch, you can start making the modifications specified below.

 ### Add the package as optional dependency